CERN/CAiMIRA/README.md

 pip install -e .   # At the root of the repository
 ```

-### Running the COVID calculator app in development mode
+### Running the Calculator app in development mode

 ```
 python -m cara.apps.calculator